victorzv/service/javaAPIClient/docs/ApiApi.md

 <a name="pdfWebapiSignaturePost"></a>
 # **pdfWebapiSignaturePost**
-> FileResponse pdfWebapiSignaturePost(files, inputType, outputType, signatureType)
+> FileResponse pdfWebapiSignaturePost(image, text, textColor, files, inputType, outputType, signatureType)

-Adds a signature to the provided files.
+Add signature to document.

-This endpoint is used to add a signature to the provided files.
-If the addition is started, the response will contain a success status and an optional message.
-If the addition fails, the response will contain an error status and a message indicating the reason for the failure.
+Adds a signature, text and image to the provided documents.

 ### Example
 ```java